rhrpr/nix-multi/README.md

-# Unified Nix Configuration
+# Nix-Multi: Unified Nix Configuration

-A comprehensive Nix configuration supporting three distinct environments:
+A comprehensive Nix configuration that supports:

-1. **macOS** - Nix-Darwin configuration with Homebrew integration
+- **macOS hosts** with nix-darwin (VM creation and management)
-2. **Linux NixOS** - Native Linux with KDE Plasma desktop
+- **Linux hosts** with NixOS + Plasma + RTX 3080 partial GPU passthrough
-3. **VM NixOS** - Hyprland VM for both macOS and Linux hosts using QEMU
+- **Hyprland VMs** that run on both macOS and Linux hosts with shared userland configuration

 ## 🚀 Quick Start